akhodakivskiy/VimFx/documentation/commands.md

 [hints\_toggle\_in\_background].)

-Finally, if the element you wanted to interact with didn’t get a hint marker you can try pressing `<c-a>` while the hints are still shown.
+Finally, if the element you wanted to interact with didn’t get a hint marker you can try pressing `<c-enter>` while the hints are still shown.
 That will give hint markers to _every_ element on screen.
 Warning: This can be very slow, and result in an overwhelming amount of hint markers.
 See this as an escape hatch if you _really_ want to avoid using the mouse at all costs.

 [hint-matcher]: api.md#vimfxhintmatcher
 [hint chars]: options.md#hint-chars